Professional Regulatory Board of Architecture

+The Professional Regulatory Board of Architecture (PRBoA) was a board that regulates architecture in the Philippines.
+It existed from November 3, 2006 to November 23, 2012, and had three members.

+Formation

-The 2006 - 2012 Professional Regulatory Board of Architecture (PRBoA), which started with its first member on November 3, 2006, was fully reconstituted as of March 30, 2007, in full compliance with Republic Act No. 9266 (The Architecture Act of 2004).
-It served over the period November 16, 2006, through November 23, 2012, i.e. one (1) year and seven (7) calendar days (which ended with the appointment and swearing in of the new PRBoA Chairman, appointed to head the 2nd reconstituted PRBoA).
+The 2006 - 2012 Professional Regulatory Board of Architecture (PRBArch), which started with its first member on November 3, 2006, was fully reconstituted as of March 30, 2007, in full compliance with Republic Act No. 9266 (The Architecture Act of 2004).
+It served over the period November 16, 2006, through November 23, 2012, i.e. one (1) year and seven (7) calendar days (which ended with the appointment and swearing in of the new PRBArch Chairman, appointed to head the 2nd reconstituted PRBoA).

+Structure

 The PRBoA is one of 46 Professional Regulatory Boards (PRBs) under the Professional Regulation Commission (PRC) of the Republic of the Philippines and served as the primary spokes-entity for the nine (9) Professional Regulatory Boards ("PRBs") making up the Philippine (PH) Technology (i.e. Non-Engineering) Professions i.e. the built and natural environment (BNE) professions of agriculture, architecture, chemistry, environmental planning, forestry, interior design, landscape architecture and master plumbing.
 The State-regulated professions of architecture, environmental planning, interior design, landscape architecture and master plumbing are also collectively considered as the PH environmental design professions.

 The PRBoA as an entity is under the administrative control and supervision of the PRC, a quasi-judicial and quasi-legislative entity that forms part of the executive branch of the Philippine Government.
 As such, it does not act independently on matters involving the regulation of the practice of the profession of architecture in the Philippines.
 The reconstituted PRBoA (of 2006–12) was a collegial body and was proactive in the areas of executive action relating to the implementation and enforcement of Republic Act No. 9266 (otherwise known as the Philippine "Architecture Act of 2004"), its implementing rules and regulations (IRR) and derivative regulations e.g. other executive issuances promulgated by the PRBoA and approved for official publication/dissemination by the PRC.

-The November 16, 2006, to November 23, 2012, reconstituted PRBoA was composed of three (2) privately practicing PH architects (working only on a part-time engagement as PRBoA members):